What do you do?

 Some of our Centres have a staffed reception.
 This can be confirmed by looking at the Facilities section on each individual Centre page.

 Are you a property agent?

-You may need to consult a solicitor as we ask all tenants to sign a waiver to the Landlord and Tenant act 1954 (LTA) - For the exclusion from the protection of the Landlord and Tenant Act 1954 to be valid, you need to make a Statutory Declaration confirming that you are aware that you are waiving some legal rights.
-The Statutory Declaration needs to be sworn in front of a solicitor, who will charge a fee of around £5.00.
+You may need to consult a solicitor as we ask all tenants to sign a waiver to the Landlord and Tenant act 1954 (LTA) - for the exclusion from the protection of the Landlord and Tenant Act 1954 to be valid, you need to make a Statutory Declaration confirming that you are aware that you are waiving some legal rights.
+The Statutory Declaration needs to be sworn in front of a solicitor, who will charge a fee of around £10.

 Do I pay a deposit?

 Yes, our standard terms require a deposit of one month’s rent to be paid before you can become an Ethical Property tenant.